sethmachine/universal-sound-board/README.md

 * Windows or macOS operating system (not tested on Linux)
 * Java 11 runtime
-* Java 11 development kit (if you want to build USB from source)
+* Java 11 development kit (if you want to build USBD from source)
 * Virtual audio device that routes output to input (technically optional)

 ### Virtual Audio Devices

-The following virtual audio devices have been successfully tested with USB to play audio through the microphone.
-You will need to install these separately in order to use them with USB.
+The following virtual audio devices have been successfully tested with USBD to play audio through the microphone.
+You will need to install these separately in order to use them with USBD.
 You only need one them, e.g. macOS has both Blackhole and Virtual Audio Cable, but you only need to install one of these.

 #### Windows
 * [Virtual Audio Cable](https://vb-audio.com/Cable)